Support funding for recreation trails

 Most trails in the Halifax Regional Municipality (HRM) are built and maintained by volunteer run trail groups like us.
 Funding to develop and maintain trails comes from provincial, federal and municipal grants as well as private donations.
 For the past number of years HRM has only funded linear active transportation trails.
 These are trails that people can use to get from home to work, school, or to go shopping.
 MRWA’s Community Trail is an example of a linear active transportation trail.
 Recreation trails are not currently eligible for HRM trail funding grants.
 A recreation trail could be a loop, or destination trail (leads to a look off, lake, etc).
 The McIntosh Run Singletrack Trail system is an example of a recreation trail that is not currently eligible for HRM funding.

 The Halifax Regional Trails Association (HRTA), a coalition of 23 trail groups across HRM, has put forward a proposal to HRM for a Pilot Program for Recreational Trails to help fund recreation trails.
 We need you to contact your councillor and let them know that you’d like HRM to fund recreational trails.
-We are asking HRM to expand the trails program and provide $250k to fund a pilot program in 2018/19 followed by $1 000 000/year for the next 5 years.
+We are asking HRM to expand the trails program and provide $250k to fund a pilot program in 2018/19.
 HRM Council will discuss the proposal at Budget Committee on March 28th.

 Check out the FACT SHEET for a summary of the issue and HRTA’s proposal.